-- 5.1 Reading Youth Council, in line with British Youth Council, must present as neutral on political issues. - 5.2 Members cannot use Reading Youth Council to represent political views so as to not exclude members from across the spectrum. - 5.3 Members should withhold personal and political views within the Reading Youth Council.
+- 5.1 Reading Youth Council must present as neutral on political issues. - 5.2 Members cannot use Reading Youth Council to represent political views so as to not exclude members from across the spectrum. - 5.3 Members should withhold personal and political views within the Reading Youth Council.